Amazon union election to start in February, U.S. labor board says | Business

 The world's largest online retailer has faced criticism over its handling of the COVID-19 pandemic, prompting some workers to protest outside warehouses and demand their closure.
 Labor organizing has begun in different parts of the company.
 Amazon, reporting more than 19,000 COVID-19 cases as of September, has said it increased cleaning, rolled out virus tests and temperature checks, and added other measures to protect associates.

 Ballots will be mailed on Feb.
 8, the board filing said.
-(Reporting By Jeffrey Dastin in San Francisco; Editing by Chizu Nomiyama and Nick Zieminski)
+(Reporting By Jeffrey Dastin in San Francisco; Editing by Chizu Nomiyama, Aurora Ellis and Nick Zieminski)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)